gardener/gardener-extension-provider-azure/docs/usage/usage.md

   tenantID: base64(tenant-id)
 ```

-⚠️ Depending on your API usage it can be problematic to reuse the same Service Principal for different Shoot clusters due to rate limits.
+> [!WARNING] Depending on your API usage it can be problematic to reuse the same Service Principal for different Shoot clusters due to rate limits.
-Please consider spreading your Shoots over Service Principals from different Azure subscriptions if you are hitting those limits.
+> Please consider spreading your Shoots over Service Principals from different Azure subscriptions if you are hitting those limits.

 ### Managed Service Principals